-Posted by Howard Trott on Wednesday, March 27, 2019 Under: Guest Security Articles
+Posted by Howard Trott on Wednesday, March 27, 2019 Under: Security Guards

 A security guard's main objective is to prevent crime.
 Their job is to deter people committing crimes by making their presence felt, whilst being on the lookout for risks that could escalate into potential crimes.